All You Need To Know About FedLoan Servicing

 Unpaid refund - You can qualify for this program if your school did not pay a tuition refund which was required under federal law.
 You can be eligible regardless of whether the school is open or closed.

-When you miss on a payment you fall under delinquency and if you miss a number of payments then you default on your loans.
-This has an adverse effect on your credit rating.
+When you miss on a payment you fall under delinquency and if you miss several payments then you default on your loans.
+This hurts your credit rating.

-FedLoan will report the status of your loans to the consumer reporting agencies on a monthly basis.
+FedLoan will report the status of your loans to the consumer reporting agencies every month.

 Still in school?